0xmoei/allora-testnet/README.md

 >
 > - I will update reguarly here, so we make sure that we will gain points when it is fixed

+#

+> Make sure to join [off-chain community tasks](https://zealy.io/cw/alloranetwork/invite/IU2cqqMstYG1pEtHTenpn) as they are as important as onchain tasks
+>
+> Team will add new tasks in it this week

+#

+# Price Prediction Worker Node

 ## Install dependecies
 ```console
 sudo apt update & sudo apt upgrade -y